yowainwright/yowainwright.github.io/_posts/2016-09-19-reframing-content.md

 ## Reframing Content

 Embedded content, like videos, images, podcasts & tweets often do not translate well to a fluid webpage - so we need to reframe them.
 This is what **[Reframe.js](https://dollarshaveclub.github.io/reframe.js/)** does.
-It wraps embedded content in a perfect ratio (an [intrinsic ratio](http://alistapart.com/article/creating-intrinsic-ratios-for-video)) of the original embed but with fluid sizing so that the embedded content looks great at any size.
+It wraps embedded content in a perfect ratio (an [intrinsic ratio](http://alistapart.com/article/creating-intrinsic-ratios-for-video)) of the original embed with fluid sizing so that the embedded content looks great within the content.

 <p data-height="380" data-theme-id="0" data-slug-hash="qaaGYV" data-default-tab="result" data-user="yowainwright" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/yowainwright/pen/qaaGYV/">Intrinsic Ratio Animation</a> by Jeff Wainwright (<a href="http://codepen.io/yowainwright">@yowainwright</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 ## Why

 Previous to writing this plugin, I used [FitVids](http://fitvidsjs.com/).
 FitVids is a great plugin for solving reframing videos.
 It's written by 2 of my idols, [Chris Coyier](http://chriscoyier.net/) & [Dave Ruppert](http://daverupert.com/).
-Fitvids _takes a chance_ that most of your content will be 1 of 5 variable  & if that's right (& if you're using jQuery) - FitVids is golden.
-If not, there a little extra code.
+Fitvids _takes a chance_ that most of your content will be 1 of 5 variables.
+If that's right (& if you're using jQuery) - FitVids is golden.
 The reason that Reframe.js was originally made was because [jQuery](http://jquery.com/) was not being used on a new product at [DSC](http://dollarshaveclub.com).
 Reframe.js also:
 1. doesn't assume your reframing just videos (by name at least),
 2. offers a css mixin rather than inlining css which can make your dom (html) cleaner